 If there’s something you want to know about your condition or treatment, ask your doctor.
 Similarly, ask your health care provider to pause and explain any unfamiliar medical terminology or instructions.
 If you don’t ask, you could miss information that’s vital to your health.

-Sometimes people with psoriasis stop using their medications because they decide they’re not working, or they are frustrated by slow results.
-Ask your doctor questions about what you can expect from the medication, especially what results the medication should achieve and how long it will take to see changes.
-For example, if you are prescribed a biologic, you can ask if you can expect complete skin clearance.
+For example, ask what results the medication should achieve and how long it will take to see changes.
+If you’re prescribed a biologic, you can ask if you can expect complete skin clearance, or if remission is possible.
 Being clear about what the medication can achieve — and on what timeline — can help you stick with it, especially while waiting to see improvement.

 You are more likely to stick with a treatment that fits into your life.
 If you have trouble applying topical medications as regularly as you’re supposed to or don’t like taking lots of pills, share that information with your doctor.
 Part of getting the best health care for you is developing a plan that fits your unique needs.

 Be honest with your doctor about the challenges you’re facing.
-You may feel sheepish about the issues you’re having, but take comfort in the knowledge that you are not alone.
+You may feel sheepish about the issues you’re having, but take comfort in knowing that you aren’t alone.
 Many studies have looked into the reasons why people have difficulty sticking to psoriasis treatment.
 Some common issues are concerns about treatment effectiveness, inconvenience, worries about side effects, and cost.

 You can also look into organizations like Simplefill or NeedyMeds that help individuals access PAPs.
 Your state may also offer prescription drug support.

 If you have private health insurance, you may be eligible for a copay card, sometimes called copay coupons.
 These programs help cover the out-of-pocket expenses associated with your medications.
 Your doctor or pharmacist may have information about copay support offered by the maker of your psoriasis treatment.
-You can also contact the drug manufacturer directly — often they will advertise a copay program on the drug’s website.
+You can also contact the drug manufacturer directly, as they will often advertise a copay program on the drug’s website.

 GoodRx and similar websites can help you compare prices for your psoriasis treatment at different pharmacies.
 Costs may differ significantly between vendors in a single city.